0xpiweb/MyBarter/README.md

 # MyBarter (v1.6)
 ### The Professional Settlement Layer for Universal Asset Rotation

-MyBarter is a multi-chain "Dark Pool" designed to facilitate secure, zero-impact peer-to-peer trades.
+MyBarter is a multi-chain "Dark Pool" designed for secure, zero-impact peer-to-peer trades.
 By moving high-value asset rotations off the AMM and into our programmatic vault, we protect project charts from "Death Candles" and users from the rampant fraud of the OTC market.

 ---